 The City's Highway Commercial Zone (HWC) permits emergency shelters and transitional or supportive housing may be established by right.
 The HWC Zone was identified as the appropriate zone to allow for emergency shelters due to its proximity to services and a sufficient amount of vacant land within the zone.
-Lands with HWC Zone classification within the City encompasses approximately 290 acres, of which approximately 90 acres are vacant, providing sufficient lands to construct an emergency shelter or shelters, or convert an existing commercial building or convert an existing commercial building convertible c buildings, with capacity to accommodate an estimated shelter need of 104 persons.
-The HWC Zone allows a wide variety of uses including retail uses, and highway-oriented uses such as hotels, restaurants and a variety of governmental support uses.
-Emergency shelters are considered compatible with these uses.
-In addition, there are no known environmental constraints or other conditions within the HWC Zoned lands that could render it unsuitable for emergency shelter uses.
+Lands with HWC Zone classification within the City encompasses approximately 290 acres, of which approximately 90 acres are vacant, providing sufficient lands to construct an emergency shelter or shelters, or convert an existing commercial building or buildings, with capacity to accommodate an estimated shelter need of 104 persons.
 HWC Zoned classification sites are located along the transportation routes of U.S. Highway 50, Broadway, Placerville Drive and Forni Road that comprise City commercial service corridors.
 The HWC Zone allows a wide variety of uses compatible with emergency shelters, including retail uses, and highway-oriented uses such as hotels, restaurants and a variety of governmental support uses.
 In addition, there are no known environmental constraints within the HWC Zone that could render it unsuitable for emergency shelter uses.
 The HWC Zone does not impose development and management standards for an emergency shelter permitted use that would constrain their development within the City.
 Emergency shelters would be subject to the general regulations within the HWC Zone, such as maximum density, minimum setbacks, maximum building height and lot coverage, applicable to other residential dwellings and uses in the same zone.
 During 2013 and 2014, the City adopted changes to the Zoning Ordinance allowing for supportive and transitional housing as a permitted use in all zones that permit residential uses, including the City's mixed-use zones (e.g. Business Professional (BP), Central Business District (CBD), Commercial (C), Convenience Commercial (CC), and Highway Commercial (HWC).